 Inagural Bender Scholar in Residence Lecture

-Join us for the third annual Bender Scholar in Residence Lecture on October 3, 2015, in the Louise E. Addicott and Yatish J. Joshi Performance Hall.
+Join us for the third annual Bender Scholar in Residence Lecture at 7pm on October 3, 2015, in the Louise E. Addicott and Yatish J. Joshi Performance Hall.
 This year's speaker is Robert J. Lang.
 Dr. Lang is one of the pioneers of the cross-disciplinary marriage of origami with mathematics; he has been one of the few Western columnists for Origami Tanteidan Magazine, the journal of the Japan Origami Academic Society, and has presented refereed and invited technical papers on origami-math at mathematical and computer science professional meetings.
 He has consulted on applications of origami to engineering problems ranging from air-bag design to expandable space telescopes.
 He is the author or co-author of thirteen books and numerous articles on origami art and design and in 2011 was elected an Honorary Member of the British Origami Society.

 ABOUT EILEEN AND HARVEY BENDER

 Dr. Eileen Bender was a professor of English at IU South Bend for 33 years before retiring in May of 2010.
 She co-founded the statewide Faculty Colloquium on Excellence in Teaching at Indiana University, served as its first director, and received many awards for her work at IU South Bend as a teacher and campus leader.